 Be honest.
 How many scarves do you have tucked away at your house?
 Dozens?
 Let’s put them to good use as a part of your fashion for women over 60 plan.

 For some reason, many women over 60, including myself, are like magpies when it comes to scarves.
-We are drawn to the beautiful colors and eye-catching patterns, regardless of whether a particular scarf will be useful in our particular wardrobe.
-Unfortunately, this indiscriminate buying leads to, at best, wasted money, and, at worst, a less optimal look.
+We are drawn to the beautiful colors and eye-catching patterns, regardless of whether a particular scarf will be useful in our very specific wardrobe.
+Unfortunately, this indiscriminate buying leads to, at best, wasted money and, at worst, a less optimal look.

 During our filming, Melanie mentioned that there are several simple tips that you can apply to get the most from your scarves.
 Here are a few of the many ideas that we discussed.

 In most cases, multicolored scarves are too “busy” to contribute to our look in a positive way.
 Instead of drawing attention to our faces, they actually do quite the opposite.
 They pull people’s eyes downward, away from our best assets – our beautiful eyes and radiant smiles.

 Multicolored scarves are especially harmful to our look when we combine them with a multicolored top or jacket.